Epiforge/Gear/README.md

 })
 ```

-Or, if you call `SwitchContext` when you know you're already running in the UI's context, it will assume you want to switch to that.
+Or, if you call `SwitchContext` without any arguments but when you know you're already running in the UI's context, it will assume you want to switch to that.

 ```csharp
 SynchronizedObservableCollection<Note> notes;